jaikechen/play/README.md

 f = null;
 delete f;
 ```
-f = null and delete f are totally diffrent things.
+f = null and delete f are totally different things.
 then for C# or Java, we have no way of deleting an object(free the memory), so I think when we set obj = null, we does not remove obj from weakset. with the help of inspect, I changed the code to
 ```
 export function inspectWeakSet() {